ESC18/ProgramSuggesterSite/README.md

 3. Open index.html.

 ## Known Bugs:
-* Site is not fully responsive and will only function for screens 1700 px wide.
-For Results - use a monitor with a 1080x1920 resolution.
+* Site is not fully responsive and will only function for screens 1700 px wide and wider.
+For Best Results - use a monitor with a 1080x1920 resolution.
 * Ocassionally depending on the selection - there may be ties in 'scores' for two or more of the langauges, this will cause there to be an error message displayed instead of a language result, you can fix this by changing your past selection slightly.
 The most common two languages to get mixed up are Javascript and Python.

 ## Github Pages: